 - Summer, 2017: Creation of the maquette (model), initial publicity and sending out of sponsorship materials.

-- Fall, 2017: Call to artists and ordering/manufacture of the bees.
+- Spring, 2018: Call to artists and ordering/manufacture of the bees.

-- February, 2018: Delivery of the bees and the opening of the Beehive where the bees will be stored and painted.
+- Late Spring, 2018: Delivery of the bees and the opening of the Beehive where the bees will be stored and painted.

-- Late Spring, 2018: Installation of the bees and Bees Across New Britain Celebration!
+- Early Summer, 2018: Installation of the bees and Bees Across New Britain Celebration!

-- Fall, 2019: Bees Across New Britain Final Celebration and Auction.
+- Late Fall, 2018: Bees Across New Britain Final Celebration and Auction.
 Relocation of the “Bee Enthusiast” bees.
 For the “Beekeepers” the fun continues, for the purchasers of bees it begins.